Serge Lifar: Legacy

 Editions Sauret published his memoirs, titled Les Mémoires d'Icare, posthumously in 1993.
 The title references one of his greatest roles in the ballet Icare.
 "The story of the ballet is based on the ancient Greek myth of Icarus, whose father Daedalus builds him a pair of artificial wings.
 Disobeying his father's orders, Icarus flies too close to the sun, which melts the wax in his wings and causes him to plunge to his death."

-The Serge Lifar Foundation was set up on 23 August 1989 by Lifar's companion, Countess Lillan Ahlefeldt-Laurvig.
+The Serge Lifar Foundation was set up on 23 August 1989 by Lifar's companion, Countess Lilian Ahlefeldt-Laurvig.
 In 2012, jewels from the Countess' estate were auctioned at Sotheby's, with the proceeds going to the foundation.

 In the summer of 1994 the First Lifar International Ballet Contest was held on the stage of the National Ukraine Opera.
 The Sixth Lifar International Ballet Competition was held in April 2006 and the seventh in Donetsk in March–April 2011.